trees02

 A once successful retailer, who closed its doors in 2001 after over 100 years in business, Montgomery Ward built six regional retail distribution centers and eventually had several thousand locations.
 Ward got his start in retail as a young man working for Marshall Field’s.
 Montgomery Ward and Company will be remembered for pioneering mail order and bringing us Rudolph the Red-Nosed Reindeer.
 Portland had one of the six original locations, opening in 1921, and it is now known as the Montgomery Park office complex.

-Portland has had a few other big department stores over the years, but none of them survive today.
-There was Rosenblatts, Rhodes, Eastern, Roberts Brothers and I. Magnin, to name a few.
+Portland has had a few other big department stores over the years that are no longer in business.
+There was Eastern Outfitters, Roberts Brothers, Rosenblatts, Rhodes and I. Magnin, to name a few.

 robertsbroslogo02